dchambers/typester/README.md

     * Allow a single `isA()` check to be used for what would otherwise have to be done with both `instanceof` and `typeof()`checks, as appropriate.
     * Provide a `fulfills()` method that can verify any object using shape-based duck typing.
     *  Allow `isA()` checks to efficiently verify multiple inheritance (e.g. sand-boxed mix-ins and implemented interfaces) for applications that themselves used [topiarist](https://github.com/BladeRunnerJS/topiarist) to set these up.
+  * Failing if a method is invoked with more arguments than are expected.

 Here's how you might use Typester to implement `addEventListener()`: